kalanicraig/AHRDiachronicConversation/AHRArticle.md

 <section id="Misinformation" markdown=1>

 # Information, Misinformation, and Connections in Cuba

+***transition from step3-4 initial results to step 5 final results using Boza and a reminder about Flint being accurate-ish except for the bit about Amazons***.

+Let's return to our case-study example of Flint and Rea's treatment of women in the field with General Gomez.

 (BOTH BUT HANG ON TO THIS UNTIL WE CAN WRITE TOGETHER)